Empaths at Work

 Unless you work in a highly spiritual business, you’re probably the only self-aware Empath in the office.

-Upon discovering their Empath abilities, many people feel the urge to quit their job and work in a setting that will use their Empath skills.
+Upon discovering their Empath abilities, some people feel the urge to quit their job and work in a setting that will use their Empath skills to help people.
 Before you make that jump, let’s clarify a few things…

 You might already be in the right place!
-Before you quit your job, consider that Empath skills can be used in pretty much every situation in life.
-I have seen Empaths in marketing, office administration, school teaching and even at my local Starbucks Coffee!
+Before you quit your job, consider that Empath skills can be used in a lot of situations in life.
+I have seen Empaths in marketing, office administration, school teaching and even at my local Starbucks!

-There might be plenty of opportunity to train your Empath skills at your current job, until you’re ready to move on to something else.
+There might be plenty of opportunity to use your Empath skills at your current job, until you’re ready to move on to something else.

 Anchor your Space: Technique 5